Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/Sample4_StronglyTypingARecognizedForm.md

 # Strongly-typing a recognized form

 This sample demonstrates how to use the fields in your recognized forms to create an object with strongly-typed fields.
-The pre-trained receipt model will be used to illustrate this sample, but note that a similar approach can be used for any custom form as long as you properly update the fields' names and types.
+The output from the `StartRecognizeReceipts` method will be used to illustrate this sample, but note that a similar approach can be used for any custom form as long as you properly update the fields' names and types.

 To get started you'll need a Cognitive Services resource or a Form Recognizer resource.
 See [README][README] for prerequisites and instructions.